btcpt123/btcnorte/meetups.md

 # Meetups

-Nós realizamos meetups todos os meses! aqui você encontra o nosso calendário para 2023:
+Nós realizamos meetups todos os meses!
+Aqui você encontra o nosso calendário para 2023:

 We hold meetups every month, usually on the 21st!
 Here is the calendar for 2023: